Internet, intranet, extranet — potato, po-tah-to, right?

 - Collaborating on projects with teammates and vendors across multiple locations

-If you’re looking for a platform that lets you securely manage information with customers or vendors, an extranet may be the best choice.
-On the other hand, if you need a way to connect remote workers or desktop teams, an intranet may be a better fit.
+If you’re looking for a platform that lets you securely share information with customers or vendors, an extranet is probably the best choice.

 Have you considered a mobile app?